Vyral/jeff-riber/_posts/2025-03-16-which-renovations-significantly-increases-your-home-s-value.md

 **The Hassle Factor = Hidden Value**

-When buyers walk into a home where all the work is done—kitchen, floors, paint, lighting—they're not just valuing the finishes.
+When buyers walk into a home where all the work is done—kitchen, floors, paint, lighting—they’re not just valuing the finishes.
 They’re valuing the *fact that they don’t have to do it themselves.*

 That’s where you often get back more than you spent—because you’ve improved not just the home, but the buyer’s experience.

 **Little Things Still Matter** 🌿

 Of course, not every project has to be big. **Deep cleaning, landscaping, and minor touch-ups** often add more value than they cost.
-But if you're planning bigger upgrades, **tie them together** strategically for maximum impact.
+But if you’re planning bigger upgrades, **tie them together** strategically for maximum impact.

 **Want to Know What Makes Sense for Your Home?**

 This is one of my favorite conversations to have.
-If you're considering upgrades or thinking about selling, let’s chat about what will actually move the needle in your neighborhood.
+If you’re considering upgrades or thinking about selling, let’s chat about what will actually move the needle in your neighborhood.

 📞 [**904-405-1995**](904-405-1995){: target="_blank" rel="noopener"}